loresoft/KickStart/README.md

 - Autofac - Registers all Autofac `Module` classes and creates the container
 - AutoMapper - Registers all AutoMapper `Profile` classes
 - MongoDB - Registers all `BsonClassMap` classes with MongoDB serialization.
+- Ninject - Registers all `NinjectModule` classes and creates an `IKernal`.
 - SimpleInjector - Run all `ISimpleInjectorRegistration` instances allowing container registration
 - Unity - Run all `IUnityRegistration` instances allowing container registration